-The Trust seeks to achieve its investment objective through investment in a broadly diversified portfolio of stocks, bonds and currencies.
-The Trust seeks to achieve a lower risk profile than full investment in listed equities using a balanced, multi asset approach.
+The Trust seeks to achieve its investment objective through investment in a broad portfolio of international equity securities using a combination of top-down and bottom-up analysis to seek to identify the best themed stocks and hold them in the portfolio to add long term value.
 Environmental and social characteristics are promoted through engagement with the board of directors and management and through engagement with policymakers in respect of regulation.